mcdexio/mcdex-references/en/hydro-mp.md

 | Buy "long position token" | Buy "short position token" |Mint a pair of position tokens from Market Protocol, send the long position token to A and the short position token to B|
 | Sell "long position token"| Sell "short position token"|Redeem the pair of position tokens through Market Potocol and send the returned collateral tokens to A and B|

+When trading frequently, the position tokens may be redeemed immediately after be minted.
+In order to smooth this process and reduce unnecessary minting and redeeming, a minting pool is set within Hydro-MP.
+Some position tokens are reserved in advance in the mint pool.
+When minting is required, the tokens are feteched from the pool first.
+Only when the pool is insufficient, the tokens will be minted from Market Protocol.
+When redeeming is required, the tokens are put to the pool first.
+Only when the pool is full, the tokens will be redeemed through Market Protocol.

 ## Architecture